 Joanna Weakley created her brand Holistic Silk to aid the fast-paced and stressful lifestyles of modern society.
-Specialising in creating the most innovative, beautiful and therapeutic products available, from silk eye masks to pillows, and yoga mats to turbans.
+Specializing in creating the most innovative, beautiful and therapeutic products available, from silk eye masks to pillows, and yoga mats to turbans.
 We caught up with Joanna to get her take on what wellness means today, and she shares her top tips on how to relax at home...

 What does wellness mean to you and how do you try and incorporate it into your life?

 Feeling energetic and light as well as having most things in order and flowing smoothly.
 Keeping a good balance between the demands of daily life is something I try to always do.
 So every day I make sure that as well as working, I spend some quality time with my young family and make time to do one activity that is important to me, be that swimming, yoga, walking or generally immersing myself in nature and the world around me.
 Over the years the traditional therapies such as reflexology, massage and herbalism that I love and respect have become part of every day, from skincare to tea drinking.

 Can you talk us through what a typical working day looks like for you?

 I’ve always worked from home which means most days I don’t have any stressful commute.
 I do the school run before heading into the office.
 After a quick meeting with the team to discuss the day’s tasks I usually go through my emails and analytics before going off for a swim or a walk.
 I really advocate taking thought out of the office for clear thinking and inspiration.
 Time sat in front of a computer doesn’t always help you see clearly.